dereneaton/ipyrad/docs/methods.rst

 Assembly Methods
 ================
-ipyrad_ has four methods for Assembling RAD-seq data sets.
-The first and simplest is denovo_, which requires no prior information or genomic resources, while the remaining three methods all require some kind of reference sequence.
-It is important to note, however, that to use these methods does not require a complete nuclear genome as the reference, but rather, they can also be useful when a genomic reference is available in the form of plastome or transcriptome data.
-You can even use reference data for potential contaminants with the reference_sub to filter/remove matching reads from a data set.
+ipyrad_ has four methods for assembling RAD-seq data sets.
+The first and simplest is denovo_, which requires no prior information or genomic resources, while the remaining three methods all require some form of reference sequence.
+It is important to note, however, that many types of genomic resources can be used as a reference sequence, not just complete nuclear genomes.
+For example, plastome and transcriptome data can be used to partition reads among assemblies with different types of data, and reference sequences can even represent the genomes of symbiotic partners, or contaminants to be filtered/removed from a data set.

 .. _denovo:
 denovo